MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - [Set up an auto attendant](create-a-phone-system-auto-attendant.md)
 - [Create a call queue](create-a-phone-system-call-queue.md)
 - [Contoso case study: Auto attendants and call queues](voice-case-study-call-queues.md)<br>
-  An example of how a fictitious, multinational corporation implemented auto attendants and call queues.
+  An example of how a fictional, multinational corporation implemented auto attendants and call queues for their voice solution.

-### Voicemail
+### Cloud Voicemail

-Cloud Voicemail, powered by Azure Voicemail services, supports voicemail deposits to Exchange mailboxes only and doesn't support third-party email systems.
-For online only users, cloud voicemail is automatically set up and provisioned for users after they are assigned a Phone System license.
-For Phone System users with an Exchange mailbox, you will need to perform extra configuration steps.
+Cloud Voicemail, powered by Azure Voicemail services, supports voicemail deposits to Exchange mailboxes only.
+It doesn't support third-party email systems.

 Cloud Voicemail includes voicemail transcription, which is enabled for all users in your organization by default.
 Your business needs might require that you disable voicemail transcription for specific users or everyone throughout the organization.

+For online only users, Cloud Voicemail is automatically set up and provisioned for users after they are assigned a Phone System license.
+For Phone System users with an Exchange mailbox, you will need to perform extra configuration steps.

 For more information about Cloud Voicemail and its configuration, see the following articles: